MartinFortuna/mrw-restaurant/README.md

 ### **Gitpod**

 This project was created based on CI's template, I used Cloudinary for images and MyElephantSQL for the database.

+- To access the admin functionality(not the default Django Admin panel), create a superuser and login on the page as a regular user would.

 ### **Clone Repo**